NT Eschatology—Letters 11

 the one who is coming will come and won’t delay;

 As we can see, the followers of Jesus to whom this letter was written were suffering heavily.
 According to Jesus’ predictions and the book of Acts, we know their fellow Jews who were behind it.
-Here, Priscilla tells them not to lose courage, they would be rewarded soon.
+Here, the writer tells them not to lose courage because they would be rewarded soon.

 The last verse is crucial.
-Jesus told stories about a delay to his return (eg., Matthew 25), but that he would return to the people he left.
-Here, Priscilla, quoting Habakuk 2.3, assures them that there won’t be any more delay.
+Jesus told stories about a delay to his return (eg., Matthew 25), but he’d return to the people he left.
+Here, the writer of the letter to the Hebrews quotes Habakuk 2.3 and assures the recipients of the letter that there won’t be any more delay.
 And there wasn’t.
 Shortly after this letter was written, in 66 CE, the war began.

 Click here for the next post in this series.